 Trading properties are those properties held for sale, or those being developed with a view to sell.
 Trading properties are recorded at the lower of cost and net realisable value.
-The net realisable value of a trading property is determined by a professional independent valuer at each reporting date.
-If the net realisable value of a trading property is lower than its carrying value, an impairment loss is recorded in the Income Statement.
-If, in subsequent periods, the net realisable value of a trading property that was previously impaired increases above its carrying value, the impairment is reversed.
+The net realisable value of a trading property is determined by a professional external valuer at each reporting date.
+If the net realisable value of a trading property is lower than its carrying value, an impairment loss is recorded in the Statement of Comprehensive Income.
+If, in subsequent periods, the net realisable value of a trading property that was previously impaired increases above its carrying value, the impairment is reversed to align the carrying value of the property with the net realisable value.
 Trading properties are presented on the Balance Sheet within current assets.